Minimax-Regret Sample Selection in Randomized Experiments: Minimax-Regret Sample Selection

 is nearly minimax-regret in the sense that

 Furthermore, the decision rule induced by a threshold of the difference-in-means estimator

 is the minimax-regret decision rule given data from the experiment. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{theorem:minimax}] We start by verifying the last part of the statement, i.e., that given the available data we should choose a decision based on the decision rule induced by a threshold of the difference-in-means estimator.
-This result is well known; see \citet{stoye2012minimax} and \citet{tetenov2012statistical} for a discussion.
+\begin{proof}[Proof of Theorem \ref{theorem:minimax}] We start by verifying the last part of the statement, i.e., that given the available data we should choose a decision based on the decision rule induced by a threshold of the difference-in-means estimator, and the induced regret is linear in standard errors.
+This result is common in statistical treatment choice with Gaussian errors; see \citet{stoye2012minimax} and \citet{tetenov2012statistical} for a discussion.

 \begin{lemma} Under the assumptions in Theorem \ref{theorem:minimax} and for any $\bfn \in \mathcal{N}$ with $n_g>0$ for all $g$, there exists a universal constant $C_0\approx 0.17$ such that

 Furthermore, the thresholded difference-in-means estimator attains this bound,